 $\mathbf{d}_{ij}$ being the distance between two bubbles (soft-spheres) of radii $r_i$ and $r_j$.
 The bubbles exchange mass due to differences in notional Laplace pressure according to:

 The evolution of the system is considered in the quasi-static limit - where the energetic relaxation time is much smaller than the ripening time scale.
 This leads us to relax the system to a minimum between consecutive ripening moves.
 The parameters for the simulation are similar to Ref. \cite{hwang2016understanding}.
-The system is initialized using a Gaussian distribution of bubble radii and its properties are considered once the system reaches a dynamical scaling state.
-To efficiently simulate larger system sizes, we implement a custom neighbor list algorithm suitable for evolving polydisperse systems.
-Our modified cell list algorithm associates the droplets with cells and associates interacting neighbors using a cell list.
-Further, we use a buffer length search for potential neighbors and update our neighbor list when the radii changes and displacements exceed this buffer length, cumulatively enabling $\mathcal{O}(N \text{log} N)$ operations for $N$ droplets.
-The droplets eventually reach a steady-state radii distribution resembling a Weibull distribution, $P(r) = (k/ \Lambda) (r/ \Lambda)^{k-1}\textrm{exp}(-(r/\Lambda)^k)$, where $k \approx 1.66$ and $\Lambda$ is a scale parameter.
+The system is initialized using a Gaussian distribution of bubble radii, and its properties are considered once the system reaches a dynamical scaling state.
+Under such a steady state, the droplets reach a radii distribution resembling a Weibull distribution, $P(r) = (k/ \lambda) (r/ \lambda)^{k-1}\textrm{exp}(-(r/\lambda)^k)$, where $k \approx 1.66$ and $\lambda$ is a scale parameter.

-Figure 7 shows the distribution of droplet displacements in simulations, for multiple values of $\tau$.
-These are well fit by an ETSD, and the $\alpha$ values from the fits follow a time-varying trend similar to the experimental data (SI Appendix, Fig. 11).